FerrenaAlexander/FerrenaAlexander.github.io/_pages/about.md

 ## Skills and Interests

 I am a computational biologist interested in cancer research.
 My work focuses on bioinformatics research and sequence data analysis for genomics and transcriptomics.
 I am highly proficient in R and transcriptomic data analysis.
-Through my training in the PhD in Clinical Investiation (PCI) fellowship at Einstein, I have also become proficient in general data analysis and basic machine learning, especially with regard to clinical data.
+Through my training in the PhD in Clinical Investiation (PCI) fellowship at Albert Einstein College of Medicine, I have also become proficient in general data analysis and basic machine learning, especially with regard to clinical data.
 I apply these skills to study cancer, which I have focused on since 2018.
-I have gained proficiency in molecular pathways and various "hallmarks" of cancer.
+In addition to bioinformatics, I have deep familiarity with cancer-related molecular pathways.
+As part of my clinically-oriented research fellowship program, I have had the ability to hone my communication skills in order to describe complex genomics data to clinicans and other non-bioinformaticians.

 I plan to complete my PhD at Albert Einstein College of Medicine in May 2024.
-I am seeking industry R&D Bioinformatics careers with a special focus on research and cancer.
+I am seeking industry R&D Bioinformatics careers with a focus on research and cancer.

+I have also founded and led an omics-oriented networking group, the Einstein-Montefiore Omics Club.
+Additionally, I have served as vice-president of the Einstein Biotech Club.

 ## Background